rmjarvis/TreeCorr/docs/guide.rst

                             # taking into account shape noise only

 See the doc string for `GGCorrelation` for other available attributes.
+If you want to run this same workflow from a config file via ``corr2``, or compare executable and Python interfaces, see :doc:`scripts`.

 Loading a Catalog
 ^^^^^^^^^^^^^^^^^